Death of Ann Lovett: Family background

 Ann Rose Lovett was born on 6 April 1968 in Cóbh General Hospital (now Cóbh Community Hospital) on Aileen Terrace in Cóbh, a town on the south coast of County Cork.
 She was the seventh of nine children (three girls and six boys).
 Her father, Diarmuid Lovett, was raised in Kilnaleck, a village in the south-south-west of County Cavan (but may have been born in Ballyshannon in south County Donegal).
 Her mother was Patricia Lovett (née McNamee), and was born in Dublin.
 Diarmuid had moved to Cóbh for work, and the family lived in Graham's Terrace in the town, a row of Victorian houses directly overlooking the harbour.

 In 1972, the family moved back to Diarmuid's native Kilnaleck, where he ran a building firm.
 They moved again in 1981, this time to nearby Granard, a small town in County Longford where Diarmuid had purchased The Copper Pot, a pub on the Main Street.
 The family lived in premises immediately above the pub.
 While working as the landlord at The Copper Pot, Diarmuid occasionally also returned to work as a carpenter.
 It seems that the pub was not a success under Diarmuid's management, with the pub rarely being open and Diarmuid being unemployed much of the time.
-Diarmuid and his wife Patricia would live the rest of their lives in Granard; Diarmuid died in August 1987 aged 54, following a stroke, while Patricia died in June 2015 aged 81.
+Diarmuid and his wife Patricia would live out their lives in Granard; Diarmuid died in August 1987 aged 54, following a stroke, while Patricia died in June 2015 aged 81.